X

 Taira no Masakado – Another Well-known Onryo

-Taira no Masakado was a samurai in the Heian period who led one of the largest insurgent forces in the period against the court in Kyoto.
+Taira no Masakado was a samurai in the Heian period who led one of the most significant insurgent forces against the court in Kyoto.

 The rebel failed and he was murdered, his head was put in the open air in Kyoto.

-However, his head seemed fresh even after a few days past, even his eyes opened widely saying “where is my body?!
-Do come back to my head and I’ll have another battle!”
+However, his head seemed fresh even after a few days passed even his eyes opened widely, saying, “Where is my body?!
+Do come back to my head, and I’ll have another battle!”
 It’s said that people heard his screaming it night by night.

-One night, his head once again shouted claiming his body back, his head flew away to Edo (present Tokyo).
+One night, his head once again shouted, claiming his body back, and his head flew away to Edo (present Tokyo).

 Where his head fell off now it’s called “Masakado no Kubizuka”, the grave of Masakado’s head, frightened locals built the grave and he was enshrined at Kanda Myojin (Shrine) in 1309.

-It’s been removed once the Kanto Great Earthquake struck the area, finance ministry officials died in accidents and in a strange death
+It was removed once the Kanto Great Earthquake struck the area, and finance ministry officials died in accidents and a strange death.

-In the postwar era, when GHQ (General Headquarters of the Allied Forces) tried to build the parking lot, a bulldozer overturned and the worker was dead.
+In the postwar era, when GHQ (General Headquarters of the Allied Forces) tried to build the parking lot, a bulldozer overturned, and the worker died.

-Until this day, Masakado is still the object of the awe and his grave has been taken good care of.
-Now he is considered to be the guardian spirit of Tokyo.
+To this day, Masakado is still the object of the awe, and his grave has been taken good care of.
+Now, he is considered to be the guardian spirit of Tokyo.

 Emperor Sutoku – Noble Onryo